jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 ### Deploy

-With this latest step done and dusted, I deployed the app live.
+With this last step done and dusted, I deployed the app live.

 This is what the final node script looked like: